NEC in Premature Babies: Symptoms, Risks & Formula Claims

 • Emergency surgery to remove damaged or dead intestine in severe cases

-If this sounds familiar, a short screening and free consultation can help you understand whether your family may have a claim.
+If this sounds familiar, a product-liability attorney licensed in your state can review the medical records and explain whether your family may have a claim.

 What is necrotizing enterocolitis (NEC)?